Doina Precup

 Doina Precup is a Romanian researcher currently living in Montreal, Canada.
 She specializes in artificial intelligence (AI).
 Precup is associate dean of research at the faculty of science at McGill University, Canada research chair in machine learning and a senior fellow at the Canadian Institute for Advanced Research.
-She also heads the Montreal office of Deepmind.
+She also heads the Montreal office of Google DeepMind.

 Education

 Precup said she was drawn to the field of artificial intelligence at a young age by her interest in science fiction, where robots are often portrayed as useful and benevolent.
 Her mother was a university professor of computer science in Romania.

 She obtained a bachelor of science degree in computer science and engineering (magna cum laude) at Technical University of Cluj-Napoca in 1994, followed by a master of science in 1995.
 She left Romania in 1995 on a Fulbright scholarship to pursue graduate studies at the University of Massachusetts Amherst, where she earned a master's degree in 1997 and a PhD in 2000.

 Several women in Precup's family have had successful careers in science and the science program in her high school in Romania was well attended by girls.
 She only became aware of the gender imbalance in sciences and technology when she moved to North America.
 She decided to get involved in correcting this situation and does so as the co-founder and advisor of the AI4Good Lab, an organization that aims at getting more women to study and work in artificial intelligence.